east-sussex-county-council/Escc.EastSussexGovUK/RedirectsAndCustomErrors.md

     		</modules>
 		</system.webServer>

 5. Applications with a separate IIS application scope below Umbraco go back to using the standard IIS configuration.
-This is inherited from the Umbraco configuration, so all we need to do is reset the `httpErrors` response mode and remove the HTTP module.
+This is inherited from the Umbraco configuration, so if the child application uses the same application pool as Umbraco all we need to do is reset the `httpErrors` response mode and remove the HTTP module.

 		<system.webServer>
 			<httpErrors existingResponse="Replace"/>